-Pair these Mini Cheese Tarts with Pan Roasted Mushrooms with your favorite wine for a relaxed date night at home!
+Pair these Mini Cheese Quiche with Pan Roasted Mushrooms with your favorite wine for a relaxed date night at home!

 With my husband traveling so much for work, we like to spend as much time together as possible when he’s home.
 And although we enjoy exploring Dallas together, that often that means enjoying a relaxed date night at home.

-These Mini Cheese Tarts with Pan Roasted Mushrooms are exactly the kind of recipe that’s perfect for date night!
+These Mini Cheese Quiche with Pan Roasted Mushrooms are exactly the kind of recipe that’s perfect for date night!

-With their sharp cheddar, caramelized shallots, and meaty mushrooms, these Mini Cheese Tarts are bursting with flavors that pair perfectly with cabernet sauvignon.
+With their sharp cheddar, caramelized shallots, and meaty mushrooms, these savory cheese tarts are bursting with flavors that pair perfectly with cabernet sauvignon.
 Robert Mondavi Private Selection is a favorite of ours, so I headed to my local Kroger to pick up a bottle.